psmoros/AutomatedInference/README.md

 ![Alt Text](https://media.giphy.com/media/2dbYilbYsuuskwfza1/giphy.gif)
 ## Prerequisites

-All commands are directed at Mac users and should be parsed into a Terminal prompt.
+All commands are directed at Mac and Linux users and should be parsed into a Terminal prompt.

   - Make sure you have Python 3 or above installed on your computer
   ```sh